 Surrogacy means ‘the action of a woman having a baby for another woman who is unable to do so herself as defined in the Cambridge Dictionary.
-In India, commercial surrogacy is currently permitted as there is no law prohibiting the same.
+In India, c it is currently permitted as there is no law prohibiting the same.
 But in this scenario, there are numerous questions that open the ethical dilemma such as Who can be a surrogate mother?
 Is it right to allow commercial surrogacy?
 What kind of protection does a surrogate mother need from the intending parent’s couple and for how long period?
 Can a couple directly choose the route of surrogacy?
 And to answer all these questions, the Surrogacy (Regulation) Bill, 2019 was introduced by the Minister of Health and Family Welfare, Dr. Harsh Vardhan on 15th July 2019 in Lok Sabha.

 The Bill was passed by Lok Sabha in the Monsoon Session on 5th August 2019 and thereafter, it was referred to Select Committee.
 The Select Committee gave its report wherein 15 changes were suggested.